vippsas/vipps-woocommerce/README.md

 `WC_VIPPS_RECURRING_RETRY_DAYS`: (integer) default: 4

-The amount of days Vipps MobilePay will retry a charge for before it fails.
+The amount of days Vipps/MobilePay will retry a charge for before it fails.
 See [Charge retries](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/recurring-api-guide/#charge-retries) for more information.

 `WC_VIPPS_RECURRING_TEST_MODE`: (boolean) default: false

-Enables someone with access to Vipps MobilePay developer keys to test the plugin.
+Enables someone with access to Vipps/MobilePay developer keys to test the plugin.
 This is not available to regular users.
 See [#how-can-i-test-that-the-plugin-works-correctly](#how-can-i-test-that-the-plugin-works-correctly).

 ## Actions